cwangsf/MiniLibrary/PROJECT_SUMMARY.md

 ## Summary

 MiniLibrary is a complete library management solution with:
-- ✅ Book catalog with barcode scanning
+- ✅ Book catalog with barcode scanning and A-Z index
-- ✅ Student checkout/return system
+- ✅ Student checkout/return system with confirmations
-- ✅ Wishlist management
+- ✅ Wishlist management with Amazon integration
-- ✅ Activity logging
+- ✅ Activity logging for all operations
 - ✅ External links (Google Books, Amazon)
+- ✅ Social sharing for wishlist books
+- ✅ CSV export (catalog and wishlist separately)
 - ✅ Rich metadata from Google Books API
+- ✅ Background metadata enhancement
-- ✅ Intuitive iOS-native UI
+- ✅ Intuitive iOS-native UI with haptic feedback
 - ✅ Offline-capable with background enhancements
 - ✅ No external dependencies

+**Recent Updates (Post-Initial Release):**
+- Added A-Z section index scroller in catalog (like iOS Contacts)
+- Added book cover images to wishlist view
+- Wishlist tap now opens Amazon directly
+- Added share button for wishlist items (iOS share sheet)
+- Added CSV export for both catalog and wishlist
+- Removed unused notes field from wishlist add screen
+- Improved external links in BookDetailView

 The app follows iOS design patterns, uses modern SwiftUI/SwiftData, and provides a complete workflow for managing a personal or classroom library.
 All core features are implemented and tested.